ulfschneider/ulfschneider.github.io/_posts/blog/2016-04-07-pocket-git-guide.md

 Git is free.
 When you try to use Git for the first time on a Mac (my preferred environment), you will be asked to install the command line tools, which will subsequently bring Git on your Mac.

-On a Mac, though not mandatory, for an improved Git command prompt and Git command completion with the Tab key, I like to have the Bash Git Completion configured on my system.
+On a Mac, though not mandatory, for an improved Git command prompt and Git command completion with the tab key, I like to have the Bash Git Completion configured on my system.
 Follow [Install Bash Git Completion](https://github.com/bobthecow/git-flow-completion/wiki/Install-Bash-git-completion) to get it installed (it includes a Git installation via homebrew, just in case you don´t have Git already on your Mac).
 In addition to the explanations given, add the following lines to your `.bash_profile` to improve your command prompt:

 ```
 export GIT_PS1_SHOWDIRTYSTATE=true